Climate for Development in Africa

 Eligibility for funding extends to organizations, institutions, and agencies in Africa.
 NGOs and community-based organizations are eligible if they are Africa-based, or if they partner with African institutions for activities implemented in Africa.

-Link to application template
+Link to manual

 Geographical Distribution of Grant Activities in Developing Countries